 In general, even though there are various Pagan traditions, there is a single theme that unifies them: the worship or profound honouring of, and respect for, nature.

-Margot Adler suggests that the environment was the greatest concern for Pagans and religion scholar Graham Harvey argues that this is what attracts most people to Paganism nowadays.
+Margot Adler suggests that the environment was the greatest concern for Pagans and Graham Harvey, a scholar of religion, argues that this is what attracts most people to Paganism nowadays.
 Pagans, because they view natural things as having spirit, often use phrases such as “friends” and “neighbours” to describe them, often perceiving the non-human world as being worthy of “personhood”.
 Pagans feel a sense of inclusivity in a community of equals.
 This Pagan environmental ethic closely resembles the ideas espoused in the essay Land Ethic by environmentalist Aldo Leopold.

 The Pagan respect for nature can be traced back to Greek mythology, in which the Earth was personified and given divine powers in the form of the goddess Gaia.
 The concept of the earth mother was also personified in Roman mythology, in the form of the goddess Terra.
 Paganism is also often referred to as an earth religion since they worship the earth.
 Connections are also made between earth religions and the Gaia Hypothesis, developed by scientist James Lovelock.
 Similar to Native Americans, planting and harvesting are imbued with sacredness.